17th Battalion, Northumberland Fusiliers: 32nd Battalion

 As part of the formation of the 17th Battalion, two reserve companies, "E" and "F", were also formed.
 These companies acted as a local reserve battalion, providing drafts of men to a number of different battalions as and when required, they were allocated to the 19th Reserve Brigade.

 Formed in Ripon in November 1915, the battalion moved to Harrogate in December 1915, and in June 1916, they moved to Usworth near Washington.

 At the beginning of September 1916, reserve battalions across were moved to a newly formed organisation, the Training Reserve.
-As part of this remodeling, the 32nd Battalion, Northumberland Fusiliers, became the 80th Training Reserve Battalion within the 19th Training Reserve Brigade.
+As part of this remodelling, the 32nd Battalion, Northumberland Fusiliers, became the 80th Training Reserve Battalion within the 19th Reserve Brigade.